-Co(te)lette won a Zwaan (Swan Award) for the most impressive dance production of the 2007/2008 season.
-The Swan Award is the most prestigious Dutch dance prize presented by the VSCD (Dutch Association of Theater and Concert Hall Directors).
+Co(te)lette is the winner of the Zwaan (Swan Award) for the most impressive dance production of the 2007/2008 season.
+The Swan Award is the most prestigious Dutch dance prize presented by the VSCD (Dutch Association of Theatre and Concert Hall Directors).

 E19 (richting San José) - special version

 A shorter version of this choreography was part of the DansCombinatie, a program that included work by Krisztina de Châtel and Conny Janssen.
 Première: January 21, 2007.